Dining in the College

 The College provides a fruit basket, coffee machine (cappuccino, latte, hot chocolate, etc.), fruit juice, fruit drink, chilled filtered water, and a variety of teas.

 Members may take one piece of fruit from the Norris Dining Hall each meal.
 No other food should be taken out of the Norris Dining Hall or Atrium without permission.

 There are vending machines in the courtyard for all-round use and the Student Exec operates a canteen in the Valentine Common Room at suppertime.

 Late Meals for Dinners

-To request a late meal, please email firstname.lastname@example.org and provide the date for the late meal and the reason.
-Late meal emails must be received by no later than 4 pm on the day the late meal is required.
+To request a late meal, please complete a late meal request form between 6:00 am and 4:00 pm on the day the meal is requred.